valkey-io/valkey-doc/docs/management/sentinel.md

 the initial Sentinel implementation using stronger and simpler-to-predict algorithms (that are explained in this documentation).

-A stable release of Redis Sentinel is shipped since Redis 2.8.
+PLEASE-REVIEW{A stable release of Valkey Sentinel is shipped since Redis 2.8.}

 New developments are performed in the *unstable* branch, and new features sometimes are back ported into the latest stable branch as soon as they are considered to be stable.

-Redis Sentinel version 1, shipped with Redis 2.6, is deprecated and should not be used.
+PLEASE-REVIEW{Redis Sentinel version 1, shipped with Redis 2.6, is deprecated and should not be used}.

 ### Running Sentinel

-If you are using the `redis-sentinel` executable (or if you have a symbolic link with that name to the `redis-server` executable) you can run Sentinel with the following command line:
+If you are using the `valkey-sentinel` executable (or if you have a symbolic link with that name to the `valkey-server` executable) you can run Sentinel with the following command line:

-    redis-sentinel /path/to/sentinel.conf
+    valkey-sentinel /path/to/sentinel.conf

-Otherwise you can use directly the `redis-server` executable starting it in Sentinel mode:
+Otherwise you can use directly the `valkey-server` executable starting it in Sentinel mode:

-    redis-server /path/to/sentinel.conf --sentinel
+    valkey-server /path/to/sentinel.conf --sentinel

 Both ways work the same.